BY HEIDI SWEDBERG | FROM THE SPRING 2019 ISSUE OF UKULELE

 “I was always daddy’s girl.”
 Her voice has a little twang and her words have a country flavor, which she comes by naturally.
 Her father was raised in a nearby county, on the property where her sister now lives.
 “He was a farm boy, a worker, and he gave me my work ethic.
 He’d say, ‘If you show up on time, you are five minutes late.’”
 On her first job, with his road construction company, she reveled in the challenge of “making dad proud.
 He used to say, ‘Give everybody a little more than they expect.’”
 Which is just what she does.
 “I’m handy, not crafty.
 I don’t build instruments, but I can hear buzzes, and fix them.
 I work on intonation, action… When I have tools in my hand, I’m home.”

 Her specialty is setup: the art of fine-tuning an instrument, especially the way the strings relate to the frets, often called the action.
 “I do a mean setup, and I do what I say I do.
 Even for the least-expensive instruments.
 Lots of the troubles players have come from a bad setup.”
 The height of the action changes how an instrument plays, and the way it can be played.
 Whereas a professional player may want their action higher so they can play loud and strong without buzzing, strummers, beginners, and children or those with disabilities find that low action can make an instrument much easier to play.
 Tender fingertips have less painful pressing to do when the strings are low.
 Setting up an instrument just right, whatever your predicament or passion, is Mim’s pleasure.
-[Editor’s note: For more on her setup advice, see Gear Guru.]
+[Editor’s note: Check out her setup advice, in this article.]

 Most of her business is selling instruments online.
 She is the epitome of an intrepid small-business woman.
 If you follow her on Instagram, you can watch the progress she has made in her operations.
 Her shop was once a farmhouse and now sparkles with new siding and paint.
 Her inventory of cases is housed in a new shipping container-turned-storage room, complete with temperature and humidity controls.
 “As long as I am near a post office, I’m in business!”
 Every instrument that leaves her shop she personally sets up (an unusual plus for instruments ordered online, especially beginner models).
 Even on the internet, her enthusiasm is palpable.
 Nearly every sentence of her website’s manifesto ends with an exclamation point.
 When you speak with her in person, the punctuation holds true.
 She loves her work and she loves her life.
 “I’m just so pleased with everything!
 I am about as busy as one woman can be!”